How to integrate Pingdom MCP with OpenClaw

 Tools

-Get Pingdom Alert ActionsTool to retrieve a list of alert actions for your pingdom account.
+Get Pingdom Alert ActionsRetrieves configured alert actions (notifications) from your Pingdom account.

-Get Checks ListTool to retrieve an overview list of all uptime checks with optional filters and pagination.
+Get Checks ListRetrieves a list of all uptime/monitoring checks configured in Pingdom with optional filtering and pagination.

 Get ContactsTool to retrieve all alerting contacts.